tequliar/mine-sweeping-in-assembler/README.md

 # mine-sweeping-in-assembler

-A simple mine sweeping game developed by assembler.
+This is a simple mine sweeping game developed by assembler.